luraess/julia-parallel-course-EGU21/README.md

 synchronize()
 @cuda blocks=cublocks threads=cuthreads compute_update!(H, dHdt, dtau, nx)
 synchronize()
+# [...] skipped lines
 ```
-We use `@cuda blocks=cublocks threads=cuthreads` to launch the GPU function on the appropriate number of threads, i.e. "parallel workers".
+> 💡 We use `@cuda blocks=cublocks threads=cuthreads` to launch the GPU function on the appropriate number of threads, i.e. "parallel workers".
+The numerical grid resolution `nx` must now be chosen accordingly to the number of workers `nx=cublocks*cuthreads`.

 ⤴️ [_back to course material_](#short-course-material)